Interest Rate Risk

 *Model based on inflation-adjusted Federal Funds and term structure of interest rates.

 Supply refers to lending and is represented by savings and investments.
 Excess supply puts downward pressure on interest rates.

 - The vast majority of U.S. savings are held by consumers, including contributions to pension plans.

 - Retirement savings have swelled as the Baby Boom generation nears retirement age.
 Typically, there has been a tendency to accelerate the pace of savings and begin to make asset allocation changes toward less risky, more income-generative assets (e.g., bonds), as one gets closer to retiring.

 - There are also cyclical factors that influence supply.
 A slowing in global economic growth and attractive yields relative to other developed countries has increased the global supply of money looking for safer assets such as Treasury bonds.
-This global shift toward safety could quickly reverse and put upward pressure on Treasury bond yields.
+Coronavirus has amplified this global supply temporarily, though could quickly reverse as the uncertainty subsides.

 *Includes: IRAs, DC plans, DB plans and Annuities

 Sources: Bloomberg, U.S. Census Bureau, Investment Company Institute

 Demand refers to borrowing (or investment).
 Excess demand puts upward pressure on interest rates, while insufficient demand puts downward pressure on interest rates.
 Total debt growth began to outpace gross domestic product (GDP) growth starting in late 2015.
 Both Business and Federal borrowing have been the drivers of this growth, while Consumer borrowing continues to shrink as a percent of GDP.

 - Consumer demand (household debt growth) has remained weak throughout this economic cycle due mainly to tighter mortgage lending standards.
 Mortgages represent two-thirds of household debt outstanding.